Also called Endometriomas, Ovarian Endometriotic Cysts

 Type IIA Endometriomas

-Type IIA endometriomas are usually larger than their Type I counterparts (2 cm – 6 cm or more), hemorrhagic follicular or luteal cysts in which the endometrial implants are superficial and have not penetrated into the cyst wall or only barely, with less than 10% of endometrial tissue within the cyst wall.
+Type IIA endometriomas are usually larger than their Type I counterparts (2 cm – 6 cm or more), hemorrhagic follicular or luteal cysts in which the endometrial implants are superficial and have not penetrated into the cyst wall or only barely, with less than 10% of endometrial-like tissue within the cyst wall.
 This makes the Type IIA variety distinctive histopathologically, as they show either no or very little evidence of endometrial glands or stroma in the lining of their cyst walls under microscopic analysis.
 As a result, the cyst walls are more easily separated from the ovarian cortex than is the case with other types of endometriomas.

 Type IIB and IIC Endometriomas

 Type IIB and IIC endometriomas are also hemorrhagic follicular or luteal cysts, but with endometrial implants that have deeply invaded the cyst wall, and with progressively more endometrial invasion in type IIC compared to type IIB.
-In Type IIB, between 10%-50% of the cyst wall is involved with endometrial tissue, while Type IIC’s have 50% or greater involved with endometrial tissue.
+In Type IIB, between 10%-50% of the cyst wall is involved with endometrial-like tissue, while Type IIC’s have 50% or greater involved with endometrial-like tissue.
 These endometriomas may be preliminarily diagnosed visually during surgery by their yellowish appearance and difficulty of removal, with the basis of distinguishing between Type IIB and IIC being the progressive difficulty in removing the cyst wall from the ovarian cortex.

 Type IIB and IIC endometriomas also grow larger than any other types and are associated with more adhesions.
 They may be firmly attached to the pelvic side wall and/or back of the uterus, and may easily rupture when surgically freeing them from their adherence to surrounding organs or anatomical structures.
 Type IIB and IIC endometriomas may also have cyst walls as thick as 5 millimeters (mm).
 In Type IIC, the ovarian cortex may be especially strongly attached to the cyst wall, due to the presence of more endometriosis, which in turn leads to the development of more adhesions.
 This factor in particular makes it difficult to develop a surgical plane between the cyst wall and ovarian capsule to remove the cyst wall.